microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/workbook_refreshsession.md

 ## <a name="response"></a>Resposta

-Se bem-sucedido, este método retorna um código de resposta `204, No content`.
+Se bem sucedido, este método retorna um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo
 ##### <a name="request"></a>Solicitação